Love it? Share it!

 A golden-brown pie sits on a cooling rack atop a marble surface.
 Surrounding the pie are whole red apples, a dark blue cloth, and a white plate with a fork.
 The pie's crust looks flaky and inviting.

-• Cool the Pie: Once the pie is done, take it out and let it cool completely on a rack.
+• Cool the Pie: Once the pie is done, remove it from the oven and let it cool completely on a rack.
 This allows the filling to set, so it isn’t too juicy when you cut into it.
 Cool pie all day (or overnight) before cutting.
-Now, I understand, this is a long time and usually doesn’t happen in my house, so your filling will run if you cut it early!
-Just be warned.
+I know it’s hard to wait, but if you cut into the pie too soon, the filling will run.

 Best Ways to Serve Apple Pie